awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-account.md

    + Under **Alarm Threshold**, for **Name**, type a name for the alarm\.
    + Under **Whenever: Reputation\.BounceRate** or **Whenever: Reputation\.ComplaintRate**, specify the threshold that causes the alarm to trigger\.
 **Note**
-Your account is automatically placed on probation if your bounce rate exceeds 10%, or if your complaint rate exceeds \.5%\.
-When you specify the bounce or complaint rate that causes the CloudWatch alarm to trigger, we recommend that you use values that are below these rates to prevent your account from being placed on probation\.
+Your account is automatically placed under review if your bounce rate exceeds 10%, or if your complaint rate exceeds \.5%\.
+When you specify the bounce or complaint rate that causes the CloudWatch alarm to trigger, we recommend that you use values that are below these rates to prevent your account from being placed under review\.
    + Under **Actions**, for **Whenever this alarm**, choose **State is ALARM**\.
 For **Send notification to**, choose the Amazon SNS topic you created in [Part 4: Create an Amazon SNS Topic](#monitoring-sender-reputation-pausing-account-part-4)\.

    Choose **Create Alarm**\.